 A. Selection Criteria – proposed exhibits will be evaluated according to the following criteria:

 • Northwoods Area Artists.
 The library is committed to exhibiting the work of artists who have significant ties to the Boulder Junction and Northwoods area.
 Accordingly, each exhibiting artist must currently be working in the Northwoods area or have spent a significant portion of his/her career in the Northwoods area.
-Exceptions may be made at the discretion of
+Exceptions may be made at the discretion of the Art Committee or Library Board of Trustees.

 • Artistic Merit.
 The Library is committed to exhibiting works of